barakman/solidity-math-utils/README.md

 ### Reduced Ratio

-Function `reducedRatio` computes the nearest ratio whose components (numerator and denominator) are not larger than the input threshold.
+Function `reducedRatio` computes the nearest ratio whose components (numerator and denominator) fit up to a given threshold.

 Note that function `reducedRatio` is not meant to replace GCD, nor does it strive to achieve better accuracy.